jameschuang2002/eviction-sets/README.md

 1. **Measuring cache traces:** given temporary knowledge of the victim physical address and thus the corresponding cache set, measure the access latency at regular intervals, saving the results to a file.
 2. **Generating all probe sets:** given the number of unknown physical address bits, generate this many unique eviction sets (sets that don't evict each other) and minimize them.
 3. **Comparing measured trace to saved trace**: while the victim is running, measure the access latency of each eviction set at regular intervals, comparing the measurements with the results saved in part 1.
+4. **Evicting the victim:** once the correct eviction set has been determined, access it as fast as possible to ensure the victim is evicted.

+Stage 2 is already been mostly implemented in `generate_sets()`, and stage 4 can just use `access_set()`.
+Thus, the bulk of the work in converting the existing code into a practical Prime+Probe implementation lies in measuring and comparing cache traces.